arfar/magic_finder/README.md

 With this set up, pressing `SUPER + s` will provide a basic `dmenu`-esque `rofi` menu where you type the card you're looking for - and you should just be off.

 ### Once You Install and Updating the Database
-Go to the [Scryfall Bulk Download](https://scryfall.com/docs/api/bulk-data) page and download the Oracle Cards file.
-Should be 150MB-ish.
+Go to the [Scryfall Bulk Download](https://scryfall.com/docs/api/bulk-data) page and download the Default Cards file.
+Should be aroung 500MB.

 Use either:
  * `magic_finder_rofi --update` and navigate to your Oracle Cards file, or